 Using 3D models of the parts of plant and animal cells can help students to understand the cell from a visual perspective.
-Both the mitochondria, which is known as the "powerhouse" of the cell, and the chloroplast, which is only found in the plant cell, can be represented using a styrofoam ball and different colors of clay.
+To represent both the mitochondria, also known as the "powerhouse" of the cell" and the the chloroplast, organelles found only in plant cells and eukaryotic algae, use a styrofoam egg and different colors of clay.
 Making these models of organelles will allow students to see the inner workings of the components of the mitochondria and chloroplast.

 Making the Mitochondria Model (Cross-sectional)

-Slice the styrofoam egg in half using the craft knife (at a 45 degree angle from top to bottom).
+Slice the styrofoam egg in half (at a 45-degree angle from top to bottom) using a craft knife .
 Place one half aside.

 Roll the modeling clay out in long strands, about 1/5 of an inch (1/2 cm) in width.
-Super glue the strands of clay to the newly cut styrofoam.
-These strands will represent the inner membrane (you can look up pictures of the inner membrane of the mitochondria to model the wavy structure).
+Superglue the strands of clay to the newly cut styrofoam.
+These strands will represent the inner membrane.
+(Look up pictures of the inner membrane of the mitochondria to model the wavy structure.)

 Paint the spaces in between the wavy structure of the inner membrane using blue craft paint.
 This will model the matrix.